This Weird Condiment Could Be The Key To Ending Rosacea

 Advertisement

 Caper extract might not be the be-all, end-all cure for rosacea — that does not exist.
-But there is something to be said for the fact that people who have struggled with their painful symptoms for years, even to the detriment of their mental and emotional well-being, are finding relief in a simple over-the-counter product, with an entire lineup you can get for around $70 (plus the not-insignificant cost of shipping and handling — tiny town in England, remember?).
+But there is something to be said for the fact that people who have struggled with their painful symptoms for years, even to the detriment of their mental and emotional well-being, are finding relief in a simple over-the-counter product, with an entire lineup you can get for £52.95.
 And now, at long last, capers can finally be known for something more useful than just ruining a perfectly good chicken piccata.

 Related Video: